 What will you experience during the implant procedure?

 While local anesthesia will be sufficient to ensure you experience no pain or discomfort, sedation dentistry in one form or another can help you to relax and remain calm and still throughout the procedure.
-Sedation dentistry is available in a range of options including (from mildest to most significant) nitrous oxide, oral sedation, intravenous sedation and even general anesthesia (though use of general anesthesia is unusual and uncommon except in the most extreme cases).
+Sedation dentistry is available in a range of options, including (from mildest to most significant) nitrous oxide, oral sedation, intravenous sedation and even general anesthesia (though general anesthesia is unusual and uncommon except in the most extreme cases).

-Complications arising from implant surgery are uncommon and unlikely, but possible.
+Complications arising from implant surgery are uncommon and unlikely but possible.
 Possible complications include bleeding, infection and numbness in adjacent muscles or sinus cavities.
-If you experience unexpected or worsening symptoms after surgery or at any time during or after your recovery period, contact your dentist immediately so that their staff can review your recovery and take any steps necessary to ensure your complete recovery.
+If you experience unexpected or worsening symptoms after surgery or at any time during or after your recovery period, contact your dentist immediately so their staff can review your recovery and take any steps necessary to ensure your complete recovery.